Women in Science & Engineering Conference

 Vice President for Minority Affairs & Diversity

 Chief Diversity Officer

 UW Engineering Dean, Mike Bragg

-Simply put, WiSE works: 25 percent of Bachelor’s degrees awarded in engineering disciplines at the UW in 2014-15 went to women, compared to the national average of 20 percent.
-For this reason, we encourage all of our women undergraduates to take advantage of the many resources and opportunities the program offers.
+Simply put, WiSE works: 25 percent of bachelor’s degrees awarded in engineering disciplines at the UW in 2015 went to women, compared to the national average of 20 percent.
+I am especially proud that the UW percentage of B.S. degrees awarded to women increased to 28% in 2016.

-We’re incredibly proud that the percentage of women faculty in the College — 22 percent — exceeds that of any of the top 50 engineering schools in the country.
+I am also proud that the percentage of women faculty in the College—22 percent—exceeds that of any of the top 50 engineering schools in the country.
 While there is always work to be done to encourage women in engineering at all levels, this is a notable achievement.
 The WiSE conference provides an opportunity for women students at all levels, from high school to graduate school, to meet outstanding women faculty, alumni, and industry leaders.
 It’s a great way to learn more about the many career options in engineering and to connect with students and mentors throughout the region.
 I encourage you to remain involved with WiSE after the conference and to continue your excellent work in promoting the success of women in engineering.